Lauraevelynnn/IFMSANL_International_Database/README.md

 ### International Database
 Hiii, I'm Laura the NMO-P of IFMSA-NL 23/24 and I made the International Database.
 With this program I wanted to make sure that volunteers could easily get and use the opportunites IFMSA has.
 I'm a pretty novice coder, so my code might not look the best or be the most efficient, but it gets the job done.

-### Quick overview**
+### Quick overview
 This program looks through your gmail, gets the deadline, some information, and creates the email into a PDF.
 After that it'll send it over WhatsApp.
 At the same time it also uploads this information to a Google Sheet so people can look back at an overview of current opportunities.
 To create a summary I use AI, this AI is done locally, so it has a neglible climate impact and is private.

-### Setup Instructions:**
+### Setup Instructions:
--To get a more detailed instruction watch the video I've recorded just for this.
+To get a more detailed instruction watch the video I've recorded just for this.

--To enable the program to access your email, Gmail API is utilized.
+To enable the program to access your email, Gmail API is utilized.
 Additionally, access to Google Sheets and Google Drive is required.
 Follow these steps:

 1. **Enable Necessary APIs:**
     - Access the [Google Cloud Console](https://console.cloud.google.com/projectselector2/apis/credentials?supportedpurview=project) and create a project.